CeraVe’s new affordable anti-ageing products rival ‘far more expensive’ options

 - 1CeraVe skin renewing peptide creamRead review£292CeraVe skin renewing serum retinolRead review£29

-Having tested and reviewed beauty products for the past decade, it’s safe to say I’ve tried my fair share of CeraVe formulas – and time and again, they’ve impressed me by delivering results that rival far more expensive skincare.
-The brand’s skin renewing eye cream, in particular, left my 41-year-old skin feeling soothed and noticeably smoother, which made me eager to see how its two newest anti-ageing launches would measure up.
+After more than ten years of testing and reviewing beauty products, I can confidently say I’ve used countless CeraVe formulas – and they consistently surprise me with performance that rivals much pricier skincare.
+The brand’s skin renewing eye cream stood out in particular, leaving my 41-year-old skin calm, comfortable and visibly smoother, which naturally sparked my curiosity about how its latest anti-ageing launches would perform.

-Created by dermatologists, CeraVe is known for its no-nonsense approach to skincare, with simple formulas and clearly listed ingredients.
-Each product is designed to protect and strengthen the skin’s natural barrier, thanks to the inclusion of three essential ceramides that help retain moisture while defending against external irritants.
+Developed alongside dermatologists, CeraVe takes a refreshingly straightforward approach to skincare.
+Its formulas are pared back yet purposeful, with transparent ingredient lists and a clear focus on supporting the skin barrier.
+Every product is infused with three essential ceramides, working to lock in moisture while shielding the skin from everyday environmental stressors.

 The latest additions to the range – a retinol serum and a peptide cream – promise to improve firmness and minimise the appearance of fine lines and wrinkles.
-Naturally, those promises piqued my interest.
 Read on for my honest assessment after putting both formulas through their paces.

 Read more: 17 best retinol creams and serums, tried and tested by a beauty editor